Master of Laws (LLM) Student Resources

 - Credit/No Credit: LLM students generally take courses on a credit/no credit grading basis.

-- A-F grading: may be permitted with the approval of the LLM Faculty Advisor
+- A-F letter grading: may be permitted with the approval of the LLM Faculty Advisor

 See STAR GPS Registration FAQs for instructions on checking and changing grading options